Dark-Gran/Farstar-Exodus/README.md

 ## About Project

-In 2014, I have decided to focus on programming.
+In 2014, I have decided to advance my programming skills (I actually graduated in that in 2009).
 Until then I've done only small personal projects and advertisement animations.

 I had been using Flash since I was 10 years old, so I had decided to stick with it for my first big coding project, as I was already familiar with Actionscript.
 Adobe Air as a cross-platform runtime solution only made the decision easier.